InFog/meuvim/readme.markdown

 "MeuVim" is Portuguese for "MyVim".
 I'm from Brazil and I speak Portuguese as my mother tongue (No, we don't speak Spanish in Brazil.
 Trust me, I know that).

-My initial idea was to replace NetBeans as my IDE during my daily work as a web developer and I can say I achieved that.
+My initial idea was to replace NetBeans, it was 2011, as my IDE during my daily work as a web developer and I can say I achieved that.

 I mostly use PHP, Python, Javascript, CSS and HTML.